jldimond/Coral-CpG-ratio-MS/methods.md

 _**Transcriptome annotation**_

-Transcriptomes were annotated in an IPython notebook workflow.
 All transcriptomes were annotated using Blastx (version 2.2.29) for comparison to the UniProt/Swiss-Prot protein database (version 2/17/2015).
-Parameters for blastx were has follows:

-maximum number of target sequences = 1 maximum number of high-scoring pairs = 1 output format = tabular E-value = 10-5 number of threads = 8
+Parameters for blastx were has follows: maximum number of target sequences = 1; maximum number of high-scoring pairs = 1; E-value = 10<sup>-</sup>5; number of threads = 8.

 After removing pipes from the tab-delimited output file, the file was uploaded to SQLShare and joined by Swiss-Prot ID to a GOSlim annotation table.
 Only GOSlim biological process (’P’) terms were included.
 This join process allowed an individual contig to fall into more than one GOslim bin, but did not allow it to occur in the same bin more than once.
 The result was an annotation file including contig IDs and GOslim IDs.